brucemack/tt07-sb-mixer/README.md

 # Analog/Digital ASIC Project for Tiny Tapeout

 This is a mixed analog/digital ASIC design created for Tiny Tapeout 7.
-This is my first time through the ASIC design process and things are very experimental.
+This is my first time through a MOSFET ASIC design process and things are very experimental.
 My design contains a double balanced mixer (Gilbert Cell) and a quadrature clock generation, all implemented using MOSFET devices provided by the [SkyWater 130nm Open PDK](https://skywater-pdk.readthedocs.io/en/main/).